 Ingredients

-Lincolnshire plum bread takes a lot of basic ingredients that you'll already have in your pantry.
+Lincolnshire plum loaf takes a lot of basic ingredients that you'll already have in your pantry.
 The only one you may not be able to find easily at your local grocery store is the dried currants, but many specialty stories carry them, and they are available for purchase online.

 See recipe card for full information on ingredients and quantities.

-How to Make
+How to Make Lincolnshire Plum Bread

-Knead the fruit into the dough until it's evenly distributed.
+- Knead the fruit into the dough until it's evenly distributed.
 You will have to add more flour, as the liquid from the dried fruit will make the dough very sticky.
+Roll the dough up into a log and place in a buttered loaf pan.(image 6)

-Bake at 375 F for about 40 minutes, until it is well browned and has an internal temperature of at least 190 F. Let cool before serving.
+- Let it rise until almost doubled in size.
+Bake at 375°F for about 40 minutes, until it is well browned and has an internal temperature of at least 190°F. Let cool before serving. (image 7)

 Recipe FAQs